 On Dec.
-27, the U.S. Environmental Protection Agency (EPA) released its proposal to weaken the Mercury and Air Toxics Standards (MATS), which protect the public by limiting emissions of mercury, arsenic and other toxic substances from coal- and oil-burning power plants.
-Mercury emitted from power plants settles in nearby lakes and rivers, rendering their fish unsafe to eat.
-While not repealing the MATS rule outright, the EPA’s proposal would chip away at its legal foundations and make it harder to regulate hazardous emissions.
+27, Trump’s Environmental Protection Agency (EPA) released its efforts to weaken the Mercury and Air Toxics Standards (MATS).
+These standards protect the public by limiting emissions of mercury, arsenic and other toxic substances from coal- and oil-burning power plants.
+By the EPA’s own projections, the MATS rule saves more than 17,000 lives per year.

-“EPA’s move to weaken toxic mercury protections is misguided and reckless,” said Bart Johnsen-Harris, clean water advocate with our national network’s Environmental Defense campaign.
-“It would ignore scientific consensus and strike the underlying research from the record, weakening the MATS rule and hampering future efforts to curb toxic emissions.”
+“EPA’s move to weaken toxic mercury protections is misguided and reckless,” said Stephanie Wein of PennEnvironment’s Water and Conservation campaign.
+“It ignores scientific consensus and strikes the underlying research from the record, weakening the MATS rule and hampering future efforts to curb toxic emissions.”